PerFrivik/example_ros_1_package_template/README.md

 # Example ROS Package

 This repository contains an example ROS package that showcases basic ROS functionalities including subscribing and publishing messages.
-The primary purpose of this package is to serve as a learning tool for ROS beginners.
+The primary purpose of this package is to serve as a template that I use for quickly setting up new ROS packages/nodes, mainly because it saves time and effort when starting new projects..

 <!-- This README serves as a template that I use for quickly setting up new ROS packages/nodes, mainly because it saves time and effort when starting new projects. -->